chuntley/react-boilerplate/README.md

 Development
 ---
-To lift webpack-serve (default port 8090) with hot module reloading.
+To lift vite (default port 3000) with hot module reloading.
 ```bash
 $ yarn dev
 ```
-The application can be reached at http://localhost:8090
+The application can be reached at http://localhost:3000

 Build
 ---